 - Prior to matriculation, all applicants must have completed 3 semester hours (or the equivalent) of college level written composition course from a regionally accredited college or university with a minimum grade of a C (GPA of 2.0 on a four point grading scale).

-- A minimum of 30 credits from a regionally accredited College or University, or a Diploma or Certificate of Completion and documented experience in a field related to health, with a minimum cumulative GPA of 2.6 on a four point grading scale.
-In order to receive consideration for non-regionally accredited education, an applicant may need to submit a student prepared learning portfolio requesting Assessment of Prior Experiences for Academic Credit.
-This will describe all traditional, online, military and other health care education as well as work related experience and health care related conferences attended.
-A resume or CV, transcripts and/or official documentation of attendance must accompany all prior learning portfolios.
-Learning portfolios will be reviews to determine the amount of credit given, if any, for prior learning only after an applicant has been accepted into the program.
+- An associate’s degree in a professional field of health from a regionally accredited college or university with a minimum cumulative GPA of 2.6 on a 4.0 grading scale OR a post-high school level diploma or certificate of completion in a field of health care with a minimum cumulative GPA of 2.6 on a 4.0 grading scale.
+In order for this coursework and education to be considered for credit, an applicant may be required to submit a student-prepared learning portfolio requesting assessment of prior experiences for academic credit.
+This will describe all traditional, online, military, and other health care education, as well as work-related experience and health care-related conferences attended.
+A resume or CV, transcripts, and/or official documentation of attendance must accompany all prior learning portfolios.
+The admissions committee will review the portfolio to determine the amount of credit given for prior learning.

 - Documented evidence demonstrating education or experience in the health care field within the past five years.